jcrayb/ie411-project/README.md

 |Full problem|24.835 s|15.446 s|
 |Optimized problem|10.948 s|6.447 s|

+We can see that in both cases, there is around a 60% reduction in computing time, reflecting the halving in number of nodes.

+## Final Result:

 Here is the final image after 25 iterations:
 <div style="display: block;
     margin:auto;